The Kia Niro EV gets around without gasoline, but it doesn't compromise on comfort or practicality.

 We think this EV is more rewarding to drive than the hybrid and plug-in hybrid versions of the Niro.

-Kia has limited its availability initially to certain states.
+Unfortunately, Kia limits its availability to a handful of states.